 The process followed to determine base salary increases for the Named Executive Officers begins with an annual summary and evaluation of Unitil's overall performance provided to the Board by the CEO, which generally occurs in mid-January.
-The Compensation Committee and the Executive Committee meet jointly in executive session to discuss the evaluation of our overall performance, as well as to discuss the CEO's performance in relation to our performance for the year, taking into account both the quantitative and qualitative aspects of the performance of both the CEO and Unitil as a whole.
+The Compensation Committee and the Executive Committee meet jointly in executive session to discuss the evaluation of our overall performance, as well as to discuss the CEO's performance in relation to our performance for the year, taking into account both the quantitative and qualitative aspects of the performance of both the CEO and our Company as a whole.
 The Compensation Committee uses the feedback gained in the joint meeting along with the market competitive salary information previously described to determine an appropriate base salary increase for the CEO based on both merit and market conditions.
 The CEO provides a recommendation to the Compensation Committee for base salary increases for the other Named Executive Officers.
 The Compensation Committee then reviews and recommends the base salaries of all of the Named Executive Officers to the full Board for discussion and approval.
 The Committee's recommendations are based on the performance evaluations and market information for each of the Named Executive Officers.
-For 2020, each Named Executive Officer received the base salary increase percentage set forth opposite his or her name in the table above.
-Ms. Vaughan's negative 2020 salary increase reflects only her salary for the period of employment prior to resignation in 2020, which was January 1 - March 16, 2020.
+For 2021, each Named Executive Officer received the base salary increase percentage set forth opposite his or her name in the table above.
+Mr. Brock's negative 2021 salary increase reflects only his salary for the period of employment prior to retirement, which was January 1 - June 30, 2021.